MolecularAI/reaction_utils/docs/routes.rst

 Reading
 -------

-The simplest route format supported is a text file, where each reaction is written as a reaction SMILES on a line.
+The simplest route format supported is a text file, where each reaction is written as a reaction SMILES in a line.
-Routes are separated by comma
+Routes are separated by new-line

 For instance: